 Weill Cornell Medical College is authorized by the Accreditation Council for Continuing Medical Education (ACCME) to provide CME credit.
 All applications, therefore, must meet both Weill Cornell Medicine and ACCME guidelines for CME activities.
 CME Office staff members are available to answer questions and assist with aspects of conference and course planning as well as the CME application procedure.
 All inquiries should be directed to CME administrator Juliet Doncell: (212) 746-2631.

-We hold four hands-on lab courses each year:
+We hold several hands-on lab courses each year:

 Endoscopic and Open Surgical Approaches for Craniosynostosis: A Hands-On Practical Course